Quick Homemade Tomato Fertilizer

 This will provide a steady supply of nutrients for the initial growth stages.

-• Early Growth: A liquid tomato fertilizer, diluted to half-strength, should be applied every two weeks once you observe active growth.
+A liquid fertilizer, diluted to half-strength, should be applied every two weeks once you observe active growth.

 Periodically adding compost, worm castings, or a sprinkle of Epsom salt can help maintain nutrient levels.